Shoyabk1707/Javascript-Projects/Weather-app/README.md

 ## How to Use
 1. Clone this repository to your local machine.
-2. Open `index.html` in your web browser.
+2. Open `index.html` in your web browser. or
+3. You can try out by visiting: [click here ](https://sensational-starlight-a53144.netlify.app/)
-3. Enter the location for which you want to check the weather.
+4. Enter the location for which you want to check the weather.
-4. Explore the current weather conditions and forecast.
+5. Explore the current weather conditions and forecast.

 ## Screenshots
 Include screenshots or GIFs demonstrating the app's functionality and design.